deirinberg/Zapu-Game/GameDesignDoc.md

 Once the score hits certain amounts the speed of the game will increase even more leading to higher scores.
 Higher scores also increase the frequency of the enemies.

+The high scores list can be viewed by clicking the scores button on the main (opening menu).
+It lists the top 15 scores.

 ## Levels

 There are 3 different levels in the game.
 When the user has 100 points the background changes to level 2 (snowy background).